java-modularity-examples/jigsaw-examples/README.md

 6. 6-nested-modules: nested modules layot tryout, showing its shortcomings as a project layout,
 7. 7-alternative-to-nested-modules: an alternative for a nested modules project layout, which is easier to compile,
 8. 8-packaging: example on how to package a modularized application.
+9. 9-jmod-jlink: example on how to use *jmod* and *jlink* to run a modularized application.
+This example also adds a Dockerfile for an isolated test.

 ## My favorite way to organize a multi-module project and build it by hand